flowtoolz/CheatSheets/Code Signing Cheat Sheet.md

 ## Overview

-An evolving overview of the whole fuckery:
+For illustration, we look at a typical (and idealized) scenario in which a team develops one app in the context of one company, and each team member develops only that one app:

 ![](code-signing/Code_Signing_Fuckery.jpg)

-The diagram illustrates a typical context in which a team develops one app in context of some company.

 * Developer Account
     * identified by a Team ID